JunYinghu/hk.gov.weather.data/README.md

 # Introduction

-This repo holds the code for assignment <HongKong Observatory> API <Current Weather Report>testing
+This repo holds the code for assignment <HongKong Observatory> API <Current Weather Report> testing.

-It is divided into smoke , destructive test covering api basic negative and positive as well as performance testing All test cases runner has been tested on Window
+It is divided into smoke , destructive test covering api basic negative and positive.
+You may refer to the following [Test Categories/Coverage](#Test-Categories-and-Coverage) session for details.

+All test cases have been tested on Window 10.

 ## Table of Contents